sje30/damtp-unix-intro/README.md

 ## What is subliminal.damtp.cam.ac.uk?

 64 core machine in DAMTP.
 Lots of CPUs and lots of RAM.
 Teaching machine.
+For the MPhil, this is the main (but not only) DAMTP machine I recommend you use.

+Note that your home directory is shared across all DAMTP machines.
+Likewise, your password is the same across all DAMTP machines -- so if you change your password on one machine, it is effective for all machines.

 ## How to login to subliminal